-The Intake and Release Section also handles certain records’ custody issues related to population control.
-The Transportation Team operating within this section provides travel and security for inmates going to and from outside medical/mental health related appointments, other Palm Beach County facilities, facilities located in other Florida counties and the Florida Department of Corrections prison as well as between PBSO correctional facilities to best utilize available inmate housing.
-The transportation team also provides community services utilizing inmate labor.
+The Transportation Team provides transportation for inmates going to outside medical/mental health related appointments, to other facilities, facilities throughout Florida including the Florida Department of Corrections.
+The Transportation Team also provides community services utilizing inmate labor.
 Mobile/Remote booking and transportation services are available to PBC law enforcement agencies when requested for special operations.

 The Booking Section handles the entry and distribution of booking information.
 This section also maintains booking related teletype communications with numerous criminal justice agencies and is charged with the responsibility of providing criminal histories for all inmates who are scheduled for First Appearance Court.
-These non-sworn members staff the section around-the-clock.
+Non-sworn members staff this section around-the-clock.

 The Inmate Records Section is responsible for maintaining court status information on all inmates.
 Non-sworn staff works closely with the judiciary and the clerk of the court to ensure accurate and timely court appearance scheduling for inmates, as well as the records generated from such appearances.
 Additionally, the section computes all sentences for county sentences prisoners.
 Inmate Records is the public venue for obtaining information on inmates, such as bond amounts, current charges and visiting days and times.
 This section prepares the daily court list for all inmates appearing in court.
-Also, Inmate Records computes the monthly billing amounts for the federal inmates housed.
-This section also prepares daily releases for all county sentenced inmates and all court releases.
+Staff assigned to Inmate Records also computes the monthly billing amounts for the federal inmates incarcerated in the Palm Beach County Jail.
+This section also prepares all inmate releases daily.

 The Classification Section operates around-the-clock in order to provide appropriate inmate housing determinations and assignments to best meet the needs of inmates, staff, and correctional facilities as a whole.
 Housing assignments are determined through a classification interview as well as an assessment of the inmates’ current charges, criminal histories and known facility behaviors.
 The majority of inmates are initially housed in orientation housing units until their first appearance in court, after which those inmates who are not released or bond out receive a full Classification interview and are reassigned appropriately.
 Based upon predetermined factors, certain categories of inmates receive a full interview in the intake area upon admission.
 Classification is a highly fluid process, necessary to balance inmate needs while maximizing facility security concerns and goals.
 Additionally, the Classification section oversees the coordination and assignment of all county sentenced inmate workers throughout the Sheriff’s Office and the community.